Home contents and building insurance

 Can I arrange my own buildings insurance?

-You don’t need to arrange your own buildings insurance.
-But we strongly recommend getting contents insurance to protect your belongings.
+You do not need to arrange your own buildings insurance.
+However, we recommend taking out contents insurance to protect your personal belongings.